spencerfliao/notes/content/Self-help/Personal Development/Outlive.md

 > Impaired autophagy is thought to be an important driver of numerous aging-related phenotypes and ailments, such as neurodegeneration and osteoarthritis. – Page 100

+#### Chapter 6: The Crisis Of Abundance: Can Our Ancient Genes Cope With Our Modern Diet?

 > The liver is a highly resilient organ, almost miraculously so.
 It may be the most regenerative organ in the human body.
 When a healthy person donates a portion of their liver, both donor and recipient end up with an almost full-sized, fully functional liver within about eight weeks of the surgery, and the majority of that growth takes place in just the first two weeks. – Page 112

 > The twist here is that fat—that is, subcutaneous fat, the layer of fat just beneath our skin—is actually the safest place to store excess energy. – Page 117